TheJackiMonster/messenger-gtk/README.md

  - `make debug` to compile everything with debug parameters
  - `make release` to compile everything with build optimizations enabled
  - `make install` to install the compiled files (you might need sudo permissions to install)

+## Contribution

+If you want to contribute to this project as well, the following options are available:

+ * Contribute directly to the [source code](https://git.gnunet.org/messenger-gtk.git/) with patches to fix issues, implement new features or improve the usability.
+ * Open issues in the [bug tracker](https://bugs.gnunet.org/bug_report_page.php) to report bugs, issues or missing features.
+ * Contact the authors of the software if you need any help to contribute (testing is always an option).

+The list of all previous authors can be viewed in the provided [file](AUTHORS).